leandroagudelo189/jekyll-now/about.md

 A place to include any other types of information that you'd like to include about yourself.

+### Publications

+A place to include any other types

 ### Contact me

 [leandroagudelo189@gmail.com](mailto:email@domain.com)